danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 }
 ```

-We first set the `longPressDate` to the current date, then trigger an async operation to be performed after a `longPressTime`.
+We first set `longPressDate`, then trigger an async operation after the `longPressTime`.
 If the date is still the same when it triggers, we trigger the `longPressAction`.

 ### Wrapping up our style